 Michael Pytlik is an Adjunct Associate Professor in Anthropology as well as a lecturer and the Director of Judaic Studies at Oakland University in Rochester, Michigan.
 He teaches courses on the archaeology of Israel, Jewish Sacred Texts, Introduction to Judaism, Jewish Theology, Monotheistic Mysticism and World Religions.
 He also leads Oakland University students to Israel each year to excavate.
 He has established a field school there in conjunction with Hebrew University.
 For five seasons the expedition excavated at Khirbet Qeiyafa, an important Iron Age site associated with the kingdom of David in Judah at about 1000 BCE.
 From 2014 to 2017 the team excavated ancient Lachish.
 Pytlik has taught at Oakland University since 2009.
 He holds a doctorate in Jewish Studies from Spertus College in Chicago.
 His dissertation centered on the topic of King David through the lenses of archaeology, history and Jewish tradition.

-Matthew Kaufman received his PhD in Humanities from York University in Toronto in 2017.
+Matthew Kaufman received his PhD in Humanities from York University in Toronto.
 His research interest is in the creation of American Jewish identity in the twentieth century against the backdrop of science and secularity.
-He was the first recipient of the Midwest Jewish Studies Association’s Graduate Student Paper Award for a paper now published as “The Menorah Journal and Shaping American Jewish Identity: Culture and Evolutionary Sociology” in Shofar: An Interdisciplinary Journal of Jewish Studies (2012), and his “Horace M. Kallen’s Use of Evolutionary Theory in Support of American Jews and Democracy” will appear in a forthcoming issue of Zygon: Journal of Religion and Science.
-He is currently editing his dissertation on Horace Kallen to turn it into a published book.
+He was the first recipient of the Midwest Jewish Studies Association’s Graduate Student Paper Award for “The Menorah Journal and Shaping American Jewish Identity: Culture and Evolutionary Sociology,” which was subsequently published in Shofar: An Interdisciplinary Journal of Jewish Studies, and his “Horace M. Kallen’s Use of Evolutionary Theory in Support of American Jews and Democracy” appeared in Zygon: Journal of Religion and Science.
 Matthew was ordained as a rabbi by the Reconstructionist Rabbinical College in 1998, and currently serves as rabbi on a part-time basis for Congregation Iyr HaMelech, a warm and intimate Reform congregation in Kingston, Ontario.
-He holds a black belt in Shotokan karate, and is happily partnered with Stephanie Todd and has two children, Abraham and Batya.
+He holds a black belt in Shotokan karate, is happily partnered with Stephanie Todd, and has two children, Abraham and Batya.